lockss/lockss-rtd-manual/docs/installing/git.rst

 .. code-block:: text

-   git version 2.28.0
+   git version 2.31.1

-then Git is already installed and you do not need to take further action.
+then Git is installed correctly and you do not need to take further action.

 If you see an error message similar to the following: